Analyze test failures

 Click Testing tool report to open an external report with more details about the failure, from UFT One or LoadRunner Cloud, for example.

 Click Open build report or Open test run report to open a report stored on your CI server or elsewhere.
 This link is provided if a template was configured by an admin for such links on the pipeline step.
-For details, see Label and configure pipeline steps.
+For details, see Label pipeline steps by job type.

 View users who are assigned, recommended, or related to a pipeline run and test failures